Search

 Bryan MacLean and Mother

-Then MacLean left the band, frustrated with Arthur’s high-handed domination of the band and its members.
+Then MacLean left Love, frustrated with Arthur’s high-handed domination of the band and its members.
 Love made several more boring, Lee-trip albums before disbanding.
 Bryan found Jesus.
-Lee spent 5 years in jail for shooting at a neighbor who’d protested at the noise from his stereo.
+Lee spent 5 years in jail for shooting at a neighbor who’d protested the noise from his stereo.
 MacLean died in 1998, Lee in 2006.

 During the Love years, Bryan was writing prolifically.
 Years later, his mother was cleaning the family garage and discovered her little boy’s demo tapes.
 Like a good mother, she organized them, catalogued them, and actually got them released on two CDs, ‘ifyoubelievein’ and ‘Candy’s Waltz’.
 They’ve probably sold a good 50 copies each.